clicon/clixon-controller/test/README.md

 init-controller.sh    Init controller config

-Composite tests: (start containers and backend+) change-ctrl-push.sh   Change device config on controller and push to devices change-device-diff.sh Change config on device and check diff
+Composite tests: (start containers and backend+) test-change-ctrl-push.sh   Change device config on controller and push to devices test-change-device-diff.sh Change config on device and check diff

 Modifiers:
-n=<nr>                Apply on <nr> devices (all)
-BE=0                  Do not start backend in script, start backend externally instead,
+n=<nr>                Apply on <nr> devices (all) BE=false              Do not start backend in script, start backend externally instead,
-                      ie in a debugger (init-controller.sh only) push=false            Only change dont sync push (change-push.sh only) sleep=<s>             Sleep <s> seconds instead of 2 (all)
+                      ie in a debugger (init-controller.sh only) push=false            Only change dont sync push (change-push.sh only) sleep=<s>             Sleep <s> seconds instead of 2 (all) INIT=false            Only run test, dont start containers/backend (test-*.sh)